tier4/CalibrationTools/docs/tutorials/tag_based_sfm_calibrator.md

 The previous images show an example of the resulting tag poses projected in the image.
 The red drawings correspond to the initial tag poses, the green drawings are the optimized ones, and the magenta represents the 2D detections (the target during optimization).
 As can be seen in the example, the reprojection error is almost null.

-In addition to the 2D reprojections, it is also possible to visually evaluate the calibration process via 3D rviz markers as shown in the next images:
+In addition to the 2D reprojections, it is also possible to visually evaluate the calibration process via 3D `RViz` markers as shown in the next images:

 <table>
   <tr>